 There were far more churches along the Haute Route than places to eat, with almost every village having a church, not always in proportion to the size of the village.
 Each one was of interest (to me at least) and all bar one were unlocked.

 Less common than churches but always well maintained.
-The main cemetery in Zermatt was particularly colourful, while in a smaller cemetery by the main church there is dedicated to mountaineers.
+The main cemetery in Zermatt was particularly colourful, while a smaller cemetery by the main church there is dedicated to mountaineers.

 Scenically located crosses